-Substantial progress on a number of utility department priorities has occurred in the past year; including: construction on a significant expansion of the Clinton Water Treatment facility; the Pump Station No. 48 project, with associated gravity and forcemain lines: engineering design for the installation of a new water tower at West 6th Street and Stoneridge; comprehensive improvements to sanitary sewer pump stations serving Lawrence north of the Kansas River; and the final phase of waterline improvements serving Massachusetts Street businesses in our downtown.
+Substantial progress on a number of utility department priorities has occurred in the past year; including: construction on a significant expansion of the Clinton Water Treatment facility is underway; the Pump Station No. 48 project, with associated gravity and forcemain lines is nearly complete: engineering design continues for the installation of a new water tower at West 6th Street and Stoneridge; we have successfully completed comprehensive improvements to sanitary sewer pump stations serving Lawrence north of the Kansas River; and we are successfully proceeding with the final phase of waterline improvements serving Massachusetts Street businesses in our downtown.